DistributedSystemResearch/24SOSP-LazyLog-Artifact/README.md

   ```
   ssh -o StrictHostKeyChecking=no -i ${PATH_TO_KEY} luoxh@${HOST_ADDR_NODE0}
   ```
-* Modify your username and passless private key path in `scripts/run.sh`.
+* Modify your username and passless private key path in `scripts/run.sh`. (already done)
 * Run the following
 ```
 # Create a logs directory